SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_PROJECT.md

 If the user wants different variants to study, he can duplicate any version to create a new independently editable variant within the project.
 When working on different projects, it is recommended that the user creates a separate project for each project.
-This allows for separate management of associated specific variants to each project.
+This allows for separate management of associated variants to each project.

 ### Create a new Project